sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 1. Creates an embedding for the query with the configured provider.
 2. Loads local vectors with the same model and dimensions.
 3. Calculates cosine similarity locally.
-4. Returns the highest-scoring chunks with filename and source location.
+4. Returns the highest-scoring children with filename, source location and their larger parent context.

+The child remains the precise retrieval anchor.
+Grounded answering deduplicates children belonging to the same parent and sends the larger parent section as evidence, giving the model procedural context without making search chunks less focused.
+Legacy chunks without a parent remain searchable and use their own text as context until the manual is re-indexed.

 Optional arguments: